-If you want to learn how to trade biotech stocks, you’ll need to start with the basics.
-Now, if you’re new to the biotech trading world, there’s a lot of nuances to understand.
+If you want to build a trading strategy for biotech stocks, you’ll need to start with the basics.
+Now, if you’re new to the biotech trading world, there’s a lot biotech terminology and nuances to understand.
 For example, companies release data on specific dates – sometimes the dates are known months ahead of time.
 That said, there are advantages to this.
-For the most part, my trading involves catalyst events.
+For the most part, my biotech stock plan involves analyzing catalyst events.
 I’m constantly looking for my next play, and trading biotech stocks allow me to alert the trading community about my next moves.
 Moving on, let’s get right into things and learn how to trade biotech stocks by developing a plan.

-First thing’s first, biotech stocks are volatile, and if you don’t know how to navigate this industry…it’s extremely risky.
+First thing’s first, biotech stocks are volatile, and if you don’t have a biotech stock trading strategy … it’s extremely risky.
 Now, my bread-and-butter trades involve biotech stocks, and if you want to see how I turned $15K into over $5M, check it out here.

 For example, let’s say you want to get an idea of how these events affect biotech stocks.
 Well, they have a historical calendar: